Skip to main content

 addListener()

-emitter.addListener(listener: function): function;
+emitter.addListener(listener: Listener): function;

 Connects given listener to the emitter, or does nothing if it is already connected.
 Each connected listener will be called once on each subsequent emit() call with the arguments passed into emit().